Twilight Concert Series

-Musical performances at Pioneer Park aim to please audiophiles and families alike
+Musical performances aim to please audiophiles and families alike

 Outdoor Music at its Finest

 A weekly shindig with 10,000 friends, you say?
-One that costs less than $10 and offers world-class musicians playing in a downtown park?
-It sounds too good to be true, but nope, this dream has been a reality in Salt Lake City every summer for the past 29 years.
+One that costs $10 and offers world-class musicians playing in a downtown park?
+It sounds too good to be true, but nope, this dream has been a reality in Salt Lake City every summer for the past 30 years.

-The Twilight Concert Series, presented by the Salt Lake Arts Council, has fostered hundreds of vibrant Thursdays since its inauguration.
-The concerts — which now cost $5 in advance and $10 day of show for general admission tickets — are a high point of the hottest season and the place where teens, hipsters, families, and audiophiles of all walks of life congregate to enjoy some tunes.
+The Twilight Concert Series, presented by the Salt Lake Arts Council and Broadway Media, has fostered hundreds of vibrant Thursdays since its inauguration.
+The concerts are a high point of the hottest season and the place where teens, hipsters, familie, and audiophiles of all walks of life congregate to enjoy some tunes.

 A night at Pioneer Park exemplifies this.
 As folks begin to congregate on the lawn in front of the stage, you are likely to see families spread out on blankets, eating food from the Twilight Food Market, which offers myriad culinary options from more than 20 food trucks and pop-up restaurants.
 It creates a grand festival-like atmosphere with local food and beverages.
 Looking further around the venue, there’s folks chatting and taking selfies, others drinking cold libations sold on site, and still more showing the goods and crafts they purchased at the Craft Market.
 Presented in conjunction with Craft Lake City DIY Festival, the market showcases local artisans specializing in mediums such as screen printing, jewelry, electronics, and much more.

 Then, music starts to come over the speakers and it’s one of the best local bands taking the stage to warm up the crowd.
-For each of the 2016 season’s seven concerts, a Utah band will open.
-Four of the bands are the winners of the Salt Lake City Weekly Best of Utah Music contest, and the remaining three are highly talented acts picked by the non-profit partners of the series.
+For each of the 2018 season’s five concerts, a Utah band will open.

 Story by Austen Diamond